GU-CLASP/language-and-perception/courses/rom/rom.md

 ## Requirements

-Please read [this document](../requiements.md) and talk to Simon.
+Please read [this document](../requirements.md) and talk to Simon.

 ## Lecturers

-In the order of apperance...

   - [Simon Dobnik](https://clasp.gu.se/about/people/simon-dobnik) (course organiser), office hours: by appointment

 ## Course literature

-For a list of suggested readings please see here.
+For a list of suggested readings please see [here](reading-list.pdf).
 Individual readings will be suggested for each meeting.

 ## Schedule and course materials